 Support.
 Depending on this one, a reported issue can be either solved peacefully or raised to the tenth power.

 The list goes on.
 Keep in mind that these are stages, not touchpoints.
 At each stage, there can be one, two or more touchpoints!

 This process is tricky so here’s something to keep in mind while nailing touch points.

 - You may kill it at each point, but if your UX lacks consistency the whole thing goes kaboom.
 Watch for those terrible gaps in UX path.
 You want your journey to be smooth and so do your customers.
 Do not disappoint them!

-– No compromise.
-If you fail at one step, entire journey can be compromised.
+- No compromise.
+If you fail at one step, the entire journey can be compromised.
 Alas, people remember fails better than wins.
 Remember to eliminate all the gaps that can discourage customers too.

-– Ideally, each persona would have a path of their own.
+- Ideally, each persona would have a path of their own.
 There’s no point of cloning personas if they all have the same path.
-Build journeys around they personalities.
+Build journeys around their personalities.
 How will John behave in this situation?
 And what about Marry?

 - Do not take channels for touch points.
 They are different.
 Period.

 Nailing touchpoints in UXPressia